-This web page shows only a small excerpt of our Lofwox research.Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1359, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Lofwox History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lofwox research.Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Lofwox History in all our PDF Extended History products and printed products wherever possible.

 Lofwox Spelling Variations

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Lofwox family (pre 1700)

 and printed products wherever possible.

 Migration of the Lofwox family to Ireland

 Some of the Lofwox family moved to Ireland

-, but this topic is not covered in this excerpt.Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+, but this topic is not covered in this excerpt.Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.